Dog mess is probably the most unacceptable and offensive type of litter on our streets. It is not only deeply unpleasant, it can be dangerous.

 You will need to complete a Dog Fouling Diary including:

-Failure to immediately remove faeces from land that is open to the air and to which the public are entitled or permitted to have access is a criminal offence.
+Failure to immediately remove dog waste from land that is open to the air and to which the public are entitled or permitted to have access is a criminal offence.